flamenco certamen usa

-A: In order to apply for the Flamenco Certamen you will need a 1-page resume, a current high-resolution dance photograph or headshot, a 150 word bio, video submission and a brief artist biography.
+A: In order to apply for the Flamenco Certamen you will need a 1-page resume, a 150 word bio, video submission and a brief artist biography.

 Q: What are the Video requirements for my application?

 A: The video submission must include a full baile from beginning to end, with no edits.
 The video will have been taken within the last year to ensure that the Initial Jury may view your current level.
-The video must be of the palo you wish to perform for the Final Show and Judging on October 14, 2022.
+The video must be of the palo you wish to perform for the Certamen Finals on October 20, 2023.
 Please provide a video link of good sound and viewing quality (Youtube or Vimeo links only).
 No promotional reels will be accepted.
 For more specific video requirements, please refer to the Video Clip section of the Certamen Application.

 Q: My baile is longer than the time limits listed.
 Do I need to cut it in order to apply?